-I love getting book recommendations from friends, and Carol Dweck’s book Mindset: How We Can Learn to Fulfill Our Potential was one such book.
+I love getting book recommendations from friends, and Carol Dweck’s book Mindset: How We Can Learn to Fulfill Our Potential came highly recommended.
 Based on my friend’s praise, the description on Amazon, plus all the great reviews (seriously, it has over 1,700 hundred 5 star reviews!), I couldn’t wait to read it.
-That was almost three years ago.

 I’m Nothing If Not Persistent

 I’m not sure why it took me so long to finish this book but I’m even more puzzled as to why I persisted.
 It’s okay to stop reading a book if you aren’t that into it (I learned this from Gretchen Rubin—it is her #1 tip for getting more reading done).
-And, while it can be hard to do so, I have done it on occasion.
+And, while it can be hard to abandon a book in the middle, I have done it on occasion.

 In this instance, I think I kept at it because of vanity.
 What would it say about me if I quit reading a book that explains the importance of adopting a growth mindset instead of a fixed mindset?
 Would that mean I was not open to self-improvement?